neilkimn/stream_hash/README.rst

 Subsequent changes to the host file can be made without requiring to rebuild the entire application allowing for quick debugging (assuming the kernels are written correctly).

-The FINN kernel takes, as input, a 200x50 dimensional matrix for inference.
-The dimensions signify that a string of at most 200 words be converted to their corresponding vectors of length 50, of type float32.
+The FINN kernel takes, as input, a :code:`ap_int<200>` element for inference at every cycle.
 The host file contains a hard-coded string with randomly sampled words from the embeddings vocab.
-The file, :code:`data/embeddings_small_50.dat` contain the corresponding embedding vectors for the hard-coded example string.
+The file, :code:`data/embeddings_single.dat` contain the corresponding embedding vectors for the hard-coded example string.
 Due to hardware emulation being slow (in real time), this is a feasible approach to test functionality.

 TODO
 ----

-- Add a test in :code:`host.cpp` for ensuring correct embeddings are read back.
-Include multiple words that hash to same index?
-- Ensure rigidness in :code:`host.cpp`.
-For instance, check :code:`bool result` when reading input data to store.
-- Figure out why :code:`hw_emu` is slow (in real time) but has short 'actual' execution time
-- Look into performance/throughput- why do the :code:`krnl_cmp` and :code:`krnl_cpy_to_collision` functions have so high II?
-   - Extension to above: Need to get HLS pragmas (dataflow, tripcount, etc.) added, FIFOs between kernels and investigate multiple CUs.
-Possibly also multiple HBM memory banks if that can alleviate slow hardware emulation/low # of I/O ops?
-   - If due to non-statically-analyzible trip counts, last resort may be to use two different hash functions but only one for storage of embeddings and second for checking if *actual* word being found in table is the one we're looking for.
+- Ensure that when string being passed for inference is split out onto multiple CUs that no words are cut up.
 - Figure out best size for hash table.
 Have a few ideas on this.
 Possibly bypass implementation of placement policy if choosing sufficiently large size.
+- How to populate hash table without handling collisions and blowing up II?
+Checking for collisions result on dependence on :code:`dev_words` and :code:`dev_vecs`.
+Can manually unset dependency on those but beware of implications of populating table in parallel...
+- Generalize :code:`host.cpp` to take file of strings for inference and run those through pipeline.
+Currently unfeasible due to only running hardware emulation (that take a substantial amount of time if reading in all the embeddings needed for inference from a file of text).
+- Clean up :code:`stream_hash.cpp` file.